- How many staff are assigned to a school?

 Playworks Training provides training to schools and community organizations to cities all across the US, however.
 Our vision is that one day every child will have an opportunity to play every day.
 Although it may take some time, we are excited to be a part of a movement to make that vision a reality.

-To keep the trainings interactive and participatory, we generally work with groups of a minimum of 10 and a maximum of 30 people per trainer.
+To keep the trainings interactive, participatory, and highly effective, we generally work with groups of a minimum of 10 and a maximum of 30 people before we bring in a second trainer.

-If your program has more than 30 staff members, we recommend providing multiple trainings for smaller groups, or we can send additional trainers to work with the entire staff.
-If you have fewer than 10 staff, we recommend partnering with a neighboring organization or school.
+If your program has more than 30 staff members, we recommend providing multiple trainings for smaller groups, or we can send additional trainers to work with the entire staff for a flat fee.

 Playworks coaches work on-site exclusively in low-income schools.
 To bring Playworks to your school, at least 50 percent of enrollment must be eligible for free and reduced lunches.
 To learn more, contact the executive director listed on our web site for your city.
 S/he will be able to provide the information you need to bring Playworks to your school.